dmasters99/imgur-challenge/README.md

 The challenge here was how to best verify that the search results match our query.
 I decided to create a search term `car` (configurable in `lib/globalsModule.js`) to be sure I can expect a sufficient amount of results.
 Once the search is executed, the results page will contain a header such as `Found 55,042 results for car`.
 However, simply looking at the header does not seem adequate for this test.

-Each post in the results will show the title of the post when a mouse is hovered over it.
+Each image in the results will show the title of the post when a mouse is hovered over it.
 We can use the text of this element to verify that the subject matter matches our search.
-If the word `car` is found in at least 10 posts, we will deem this test successful.
+If the word `car` is found in each post, and there are at least 10 matching posts, it will be considered a success.

 There is no native `nightwatch` method which returns an array of `innerText` attributes for all elements on a page which match a given `selector`.
 I used a [custom command](http://nightwatchjs.org/guide#extending) to create this functionality for our test, which can be located at `custom_commands/getElementsText.js`.